 - Approx. 200ml cold water

-How To Make Hairy Bikers Mince and Dumplings
+How To Make Mince and Dumplings

-- Sauté the vegetables: Heat the oil in a large saucepan or a flameproof casserole dish over medium heat.
+- Sauté the vegetables: Heat the oil in a large saucepan or flameproof casserole dish over medium heat.
 Add the sliced onion, chopped garlic, celery, and carrots.
 Cook for about 15 minutes, stirring occasionally, until the vegetables are soft and lightly golden.

 - Shape the dumplings: With lightly floured hands, roll the dough into 12 small balls.